 Arrested and charged with a crime?
 The consequences are very serious.
 You may face many years in prison.
 As well as loss of your job, driver s license, family problems, and the list goes on.
 First, retain an experienced criminal defense lawyer.
 Chattanooga attorney Jim Purple defends criminal defendants in Tennessee, and has since 1982.
-Our attorneys practice in Sessions Criminal, Criminal Court, and City Courts: Red Bank, East Ridge, Collegedale, Soddy Daisy, and more.
+Our attorneys and legal team practice in Sessions Criminal, Criminal Court, and City Courts: Red Bank, East Ridge, Collegedale, Soddy Daisy, and more.

 What is Criminal Law?

 The criminal law sets the acceptable limits of conduct in society.
 Everyone is expected to obey the criminal law.
 But, break the law, you suffer the penalty of punishment.

 The criminal law generally does not require you to perform an action.
 Rather, it forbids an unlawful action.
 The State of Tennessee, and the federal government have their own set of criminal laws.
 A skilled criminal defense lawyer will explain the law to you.
 Criminal law consists of the legal code.
 As well as, the rules that define criminal or illegal conduct and the penalties.
 It also includes the rules of criminal procedure.
 Which is the established set of actions employed to prosecute a crime and protect the rights of the defendant.
 A crime is an illegal act for which a punishment (jail or prison time, or fine) will be imposed upon conviction.

 Retain a Criminal Defense Lawyer

 Don’t face criminal charges alone.
 Let the criminal defense lawyers at Purple Law Firm, help you.
 Chattanooga criminal defense lawyers defend and protect your rights.